Two elegant white double pocket doors tucked away on both sides of a grand entryway.

 Aluminum

 If you're looking for a more lightweight pocket door, aluminum doors are the way to go.
 They have a clean, modern appearance, which makes them a popular choice for a lot of contemporary homes.
-One of the downsides of aluminum pocket doors is that they tend to dent over time, making them difficult to slide in and out of a wall cavity.
+One of the downsides of aluminum pocket doors is that they tend to dent over time, making it difficult to slide in and out of a wall cavity.

 Double